Hong Kong in Village Life: Politics, Gender, and Ritual in the New Territories / By James L. Watson and Rubie S. Watson

 Over 7 days

-Native Hong Kong: Politics, Gender and Etiquette in the New Territories/by Hua Chen and Hua Ruobi - Indie Press - Paper White
+Hong Kong in Village Life: Politics, Gender, and Ritual in the New Territories / By James L. Watson and Rubie S. Watson - Indie Press - Paper White

 Product Description

-This book is a classic work that is of enlightening significance to the study of Chinese anthropology in South China.
-Two anthropology scholars from the United States came to live in San Tin and Ha Tsuen in Yuen Long, Hong Kong in the 1960s and 1970s.
-They closely observed the cultural traditions of the two clans, the Wen family and the Tang family, and explored the two clans at that time from an anthropological perspective.
-The social structure, gender differences and religious etiquette of each village.
-They work together to record and study the gender status and hierarchical concepts of men and women in the countryside.
-With the construction of new towns, the landscape of the New Territories has changed.
-Some of the small villages mentioned in the book have also disappeared, and many traditional rituals are no longer popular.
-This book uses data collection to present the various spiritual activities of rural life at that time, such as adoption customs. , temple sacrifices, wedding ceremonies and funeral taboos, these are Guangdong rural etiquette that have been gradually forgotten.
-This book is a unique record of local history, and its theories have inspired many future students.
-Written by James L. Watson and Rubie S. Watson Translated by Zhang Wanli and Sheng Siwei Dickson Liao Editorial Consultant ISBN: 978-962-996-468-9 Binding: paperback Language: Traditional Chinese Number of pages: 416 Dimensions: 229 x 152 x 23mm **About the author** James L. Watson is a professor of cultural anthropology at Buddhist University in the United States.
-Rubie S. Watson is a senior lecturer in the Department of Anthropology at Buddhist University in the United States.
-The two scholars have been conducting anthropological research in South China (Hong Kong, Guangdong and Jiangxi) since the late 1960s. **Translator profile** Zhang Wanli holds a master's degree in Translation from the Chinese University of Hong Kong.
-She has taught at the Chinese University of Hong Kong and the Open University of Hong Kong and is now a freelance translator.
-Sheng Siwei studied Chinese and Translation, East Asian Languages and Civilizations, Literature and Cultural Studies at the Chinese University of Hong Kong, the University of Chicago, and the University of Hong Kong.
-Currently teaching BA and MA courses in Translation at the Open University of Hong Kong. **Editorial Consultant** Dickson Liao is an associate professor in the Department of Humanities and director of the South China Research Center at the Hong Kong University of Science and Technology.
+This book is a seminal classic that has significantly inspired research in Chinese anthropology in South China.
+Two American anthropologists resided in San Tin and Ha Tsuen in Yuen Long, Hong Kong, during the 1960s and 1970s, closely observing the cultural traditions of the Man and Tang clans.
+From an anthropological perspective, they explored the social structures, gender disparities, and religious rituals of these two villages at the time.
+Collaborating, they documented and studied the gender status and hierarchical concepts of men and women in the villages.
+With the development of new towns, the landscape of the New Territories has transformed, and some of the small villages mentioned in this book have since disappeared, with many traditional rituals no longer practiced.
+Through extensive research, this book presents the spiritual activities of village life from that era, such as adoption customs, ancestral worship, wedding ceremonies, and burial taboos—these Cantonese village rituals have largely been forgotten.
+This book serves as a unique record of local history, with its theories guiding many later scholars.
+By James L. Watson and Rubie S. Watson Translated by Cheung Yuen Lai and Sheng Siwei Edited by Leo Shin ISBN: 978-962-996-468-9 Binding: Paperback Language: Traditional Chinese Pages: 416 Dimensions: 229 x 152 x 23 mm **About the Authors** James L. Watson is a Professor of Cultural Anthropology at Harvard University, USA.
+Rubie S. Watson is a Senior Lecturer in the Department of Anthropology at Harvard University, USA.
+The two scholars have been conducting anthropological research in South China (Hong Kong, Guangdong, and Jiangxi) since the late 1960s. **About the Translators** Cheung Yuen Lai holds a Master's degree in Translation from the Chinese University of Hong Kong.
+She has taught at the Chinese University of Hong Kong and the Open University of Hong Kong and is currently a freelance translator.
+Sheng Siwei has studied Chinese and Translation, East Asian Languages and Civilizations, and Literary and Cultural Studies at the Chinese University of Hong Kong, the University of Chicago (USA), and the University of Hong Kong.
+He currently teaches Bachelor's and Master's programs in Translation at the Open University of Hong Kong. **About the Editorial Consultant** Leo Shin is an Associate Professor in the Division of Humanities and Director of the Centre for South China Studies at the Hong Kong University of Science and Technology.

 Product Details